arunike/CareerHub-API/README.md

 - **Auto-Creation**: When an application's status becomes "OFFER", a placeholder offer is automatically created
 - **Is Current Flag**: Mark one offer as your baseline "Current Role" for comparisons
 - **Benefit Item Persistence**: Offer-level benefit item breakdown is persisted (JSON) alongside annualized `benefits_value`
-- **Negotiation Context API**: Offer and Application data power the frontend's browser-side negotiation advisor
+- **Negotiation Context API**: Offer and Application data power the frontend negotiation advisor and backend relay flow

 ### 🤖 Frontend BYOK AI

-> AI provider configuration now lives in the frontend Settings page and is stored locally in the browser.
+> AI provider configuration now lives in the frontend Settings page, while the API key is stored encrypted on the backend.

-- **JD Matcher**: the frontend fetches Experience data from the API, builds the prompt in the browser, and calls the user's configured OpenAI-compatible provider directly
+- **JD Matcher**: the frontend fetches Experience data from the API, builds the prompt in the browser, and sends it through the authenticated backend relay
-- **Cover Letter Generator**: the frontend combines Application + Experience context in the browser and sends it straight to the user's configured provider
+- **Cover Letter Generator**: the frontend combines Application + Experience context in the browser and routes provider requests through the encrypted backend relay
-- **Offer Negotiation Advisor**: the frontend uses Offer/Application/Experience APIs as context for browser-side negotiation generation
+- **Offer Negotiation Advisor**: the frontend uses Offer/Application/Experience APIs as context while the backend relay handles the provider call
-- **Analytics Custom Widgets**: deterministic queries run in the frontend; free-form queries fall back to the user's configured provider using a frontend-built summary snapshot
+- **Analytics Custom Widgets**: deterministic queries run in the frontend; free-form queries use the authenticated backend relay with the user's stored provider config

 #### Skill Extraction (NLP, background)
 - Extracts skills from Experience descriptions using NLTK + spaCy